 The surviving spouse has 6 months from the receipt of the probate estate’s notice of administration to make the Florida elective share election.
 Once the spousal elective election is made, the personal representative of the Florida probate estate is required to prepare and file the elective estate inventory, which is filed with the Florida probate court.

-The time for filing a will contest, or other probate litigation or estate litigation, in Florida is short, typically 90 days after the Notice of Administration of the Florida probate estate has been provided by the Personal Representative.
-Therefore, prompt action is required to file a law suit to recover your lost inheritance.
+The time for filing a will contest, or any other probate litigation or estate litigation, in Florida is short, typically 90 days after the Notice of Administration of the Florida probate estate has been provided by the Personal Representative.
+Therefore, prompt action is required to file a lawsuit to recover your lost inheritance.

 If the wrongdoing is discovered prior to the victim’s passing, a common way for a loved one to start to clean up the situation will be to create a Florida guardianship, which will allow the guardian to use the probate court’s jurisdiction to reclaim estate assets that were fraudulently removed.
 If an estate planning document was also changed because of undue influence, the guardianship will allow evidence to be collected for use at a subsequent will contest proceeding or other estate litigation.